Chart Color Schemes

 Palmerston was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Palmerston's population shows high cultural diversity, with 32.2% born overseas and 32.2% speaking a language other than English at home.
-Christianity is the predominant religion in Palmerston, accounting for 42.9%.
-Buddhism, at 4.9%, is overrepresented compared to the Australian Capital Territory's average of 3.0%.
+Palmerston, surveyed in 2016, had a higher cultural diversity compared to most local markets, with 32.2% of its population born overseas and an equal percentage speaking languages other than English at home.
+Christianity was the predominant religion in Palmerston, accounting for 42.9%.
+However, Buddhism showed significant overrepresentation at 4.9%, compared to the Australian Capital Territory's average of 3.0%.

 Frequently Asked Questions - Diversity